Local Limits of Small World Networks: Other Related Work

 \subsection{Local Convergence of Random Graph Models}

 Notably, there is a large body of work proving that random graph models converge locally in probability.
-The class of random network models with local limit in probability includes configuration models, \cite{DemMon10b},\cite[Chapter 4]{remco}, sparse inhomogeneous random graphs (including stochastic block models) \cite{BolJanRio07}, \cite[Chapter 3]{remco}), preferential attachment models \cite{BerBorChaSab14,GarHazHofRay22}, \cite[Chapter 5]{remco}), random intersection graphs \cite{Kura15, HofKomVad18}, and spatial inhomogeneous random graphs \cite{van2021local}.
-The latter includes hyperbolic random graphs \cite{KriPapKitVahBog10, KomLod20}.
+The class of random network models with local limit in probability includes sparse inhomogeneous random graphs (including stochastic block models) \cite[Chapter 3]{BolJanRio07, remco}), configuration models, \cite[Chapter 4]{DemMon10b, remco}, preferential attachment models \cite[Chapter 5]{BerBorChaSab14, GarHazHofRay22, remco}), random intersection graphs \cite{Kura15, HofKomVad18}, and spatial inhomogeneous random graphs \cite{van2021local}.
+The latter includes hyperbolic random graphs \cite{KomLod20, KriPapKitVahBog10}.
 Another related work is \cite{bollobas2011sparse}, where they introduce a class of sparse random graphs with high local clustering that converge locally in probability.
 However, as noted in their paper, this model does not apply to small-world networks, as the mathematical intractability arises from the dependence between edges.

-Despite the extensive work on local convergence in random graph models, there has been little focus on proving local convergence for small-world networks.
 To the best of our knowledge, we are the first to establish the local convergence of small-world networks.
-The closest related work is by \cite{barbour2006discrete}, who studied the distance of typical paths in the Watts-Strogatz model and described a branching process governing the structure shortcuts.
-While they did not prove local convergence in probability, their work inspired our development of the $k$-fuzz structure, which fully characterizes the limit graph of the Watts-Strogatz model and enables us to rigorously prove local convergence in probability.
+The closest related work is by \cite{barbour2006discrete}, who studied the distance of typical paths in the Watts-Strogatz model and described a branching process governing the structure of shortcuts.
+While they did not prove local convergence in probability, their work inspired our development of the $k$-Fuzz structure, which fully characterizes the limit graph of the Watts-Strogatz model and enables us to rigorously prove local convergence in probability.
 For the Kleinberg model, we are not aware of any prior work that addresses local convergence or provides a comprehensive analysis of its local structure.
+We additionally note that our results can easily be extended to analyze the Kleinberg model where the base lattice is higher-dimensional ($d >2$) or has toroidal boundary conditions.